MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/09-Ex2-3-use-chat-create-best-practice-tips.md

+---
+lab:
+  title: 'Exercise 2, Task 3: Use Microsoft 365 Copilot Chat to create best practice
+    tips'
+  description: Now that the announcement post is ready, you want to help users smoothly
+    adopt these features.
+To do so, you want to create a cheat sheet that VanArsdel's end users can share during training sessions.
+You also want to include this cheat sheet with all onboarding materials.
+  duration: 20 minutes
+  level: 100
+  islab: true
+  primarytopics:
+  - Microsoft 365
+  - Microsoft 365 Copilot
+  - Microsoft 365 Copilot Chat
+---

 # Exercise 2, Task 3: Use Microsoft 365 Copilot Chat to create best practice tips
 ---
 Now that the announcement post is ready, you want to help users smoothly adopt these features.
 To do so, you want to create a cheat sheet that VanArsdel's end users can share during training sessions.
 You also want to include this cheat sheet with all onboarding materials.